Windows network polling

 To modify the properties of Windows network polling:

-- Enable or disable Windows network polling by using the Enable Windows network polling toggle button.
+- Enable or disable Windows network polling by using the Enable network polling toggle button.

-- Configure the poll schedule.
-By default, the quick polling runs every 15 minutes and the full polling runs every 60 minutes.
+- Configure the schedule for the quick polling and the full polling.

 The properties are saved and applied to all of the discovered Windows domains and workgroups.